-In the top left corner there is a fixed grid of Basic colors to choose from, including gray, black, and white in the last three boxes.
-Below it is a grid of Custom colors that you can fill in by creating a custom color, and then clicking the Add to Custom Colors button.
+On the first tab, there is a fixed honeycomb of Basic colors to choose from, including gray, black, and white at the bottom.
+Below it is a grid of Custom or Favorite colors that you can fill in by selecting a color and then right-clicking a box in the grid.
+To create a custom color, click the Custom tab.